Trade Mark Oppositions

-Trade mark oppositions are conducted by IP Australia, which is a useful dispute process as an alternative to litigation (although in some cases, litigation may still be the more appropriate course of action).
+Trade mark oppositions are different from court proceedings and instead are conducted by the Trade Marks Hearings Office of IP Australia.
+It can function as a useful dispute resolution process as an alternative to litigation or used in conjunction with pre-litigation strategies (although in some cases, litigation may still be the more appropriate course of action).

 - that the applicant is not the owner of the trade mark